 - Lemon or limes for garnish

 Pour the oil into the center of the hot pan.
-Swirl this oil or butter to coat the pan and let it get hot for a minute or so.
+Swirl to coat the pan and let it get hot.
 If it starts to smoke, take the pan off the heat until it stops.
 Place the fish fillets skin side down.
 If there is no skin on the fish, lay it down on the side the skin used to be on.
 The moment the fillets hit the pan, jiggle it so the fish doesn’t stick.

 Salt the meat side of the fish.
 Turn the heat down to medium-high; medium if it is a thick fillet.

-Using a metal spatula, press down on each fillet for 30 seconds.
+Using a metal spatula, press down on each fillet for 30 to 60 seconds.
 Fish tends to arc when it’s seared like this, and you want the skin side to brown evenly.

 Don’t touch the fish.
-Let it cook undisturbed for at least a minute, possibly as many as 7-10 minutes, depending on whether you have a flounder fillet or a sturgeon steak.
+Let it cook undisturbed for at least a minute, possibly as many as 7 to 10 minutes, depending on whether you have a bass fillet or a sturgeon steak.
 The key here is to let 2/3 of the cooking occur on the skin side.
 That is what crisps the skin.
 The thicker the fillet, the longer the cooking time, and the lower the heat.

-When to turn?
-Look at the sides of the fish and you will see the cooked portion climb up the sides; when it is at least 1/4 up the sides, turn.
+On thicker cuts, look at the sides of the fish and you will see the cooked portion climb up the sides; when the fish has a solid ring of browned goodness around the sides, turn.
 A good test is to shake the pan — if the fillet moves, you can flip.
 Use a metal spatula to do this flipping.
 Be prepared to scrape the skin off the bottom, as if it were stuck.
-If you have done this properly it will not be stuck entirely, but a few spots will be anyway.
+If you have done this properly it will not be stuck entirely, but a few spots might be anyway.
 This is a critical step.

-Once you have the fish dislodged, you turn it with the help of your free hand stabilizing the fillet on the uncooked side.
+It is vital that if the fish is really stuck to the pan to let it keep cooking!
+It will release when the sear is perfect.
+Once you have the fish dislodged, turn it with the help of your free hand stabilizing the fillet on the uncooked side.
 Gently turn.

 How long now?
 Again, depends on the width of the fish.
-But remember you did 2/3 of the cooking on the other side, so give it at least a minute for flounder, 3-5 for other fish.
+But remember you did 2/3 of the cooking on the other side, so give it at least a minute for a small bass, 3 to 5 minutes for other fish.
 In most cases, your pan will be very hot, so you can turn off the heat and let carryover finish the job.